Introduction to the jury

 Evaluation procedure jury session:

-2. After watching a pitch video, you will be asked on a voting platform to rank the startup based on two questions on a scale from 1 (Not all convincing) to 10 (Highly convincing)
+2. After the pitch video, you will be asked to evaluate the startup on a voting platform.
+The voting is based on two questions (see Scoring Questions) and on a scale from 1 (Not all convincing) to 10 (Highly convincing).

-3. The final scoring result will be announced after voting on the last startup of each category
+3. The final ranking of each category will be announced after voting on the last startup of the category

-4. After a break of 10 minutes, we will have an open discussion per category for the final calibration of the award winners
+4. After a short break, we will have an open discussion per category for the final calibration and decision of the award winners

 Scoring questions